chinmay3012/tiros/COUPON_SYSTEM_IMPLEMENTATION.md

 # Coupon System Implementation Guide

 ## Overview
-A complete coupon code system has been implemented for the TIROS e-commerce platform.
+A complete coupon code system has been implemented for the TOPSHOT e-commerce platform.
 This allows admins to create and manage discount coupons, and users to apply them during checkout.

 ---